Girls' Last Tour

 Girls' Last Tour (少女終末旅行, Shōjo Shūmatsu Ryokō) is a Japanese manga series written and illustrated by Tsukumizu.
+It follows the adventures of two girls, Chito and Yuuri, traveling through a world that has fallen into a post-apocalyptic winter.

-It was serialized monthly through Shinchosha's Kurage Bunch manga website from February 2014 to January 2018 and collected in six tankōbon volumes.
+The manga was serialized monthly on Shinchosha's Kurage Bunch manga website from February 2014 to January 2018, with its chapters collected in six tankōbon volumes.
 An English release of the manga is licensed in North America by Yen Press.

-A 12-episode anime television adaptation produced by White Fox aired in Japan from October to December 2017, mainly covering the manga's first four volumes.
-In 2019, Girls' Last Tour won the 50th Seiun Award in the Best Comic category.
+A 12-episode anime television adaptation, produced by White Fox, aired in Japan from October to December 2017.
+It covered the manga's first four volumes.